bangbay/wp-user-avatar/readme.txt

 = Will WP User Avatar work with comment author avatars? =

 Yes, for registered users.
-Non-registered comment authors will show their gravatar.com avatars.
+Non-registered comment authors will show their gravatar.com avatars or Default Avatar.

 = How can I see which users have an avatar? =

-For administrators, WP User Avatar adds a column with avatar thumbnails to your Users admin table.
+For administrators, WP User Avatar adds a column with avatar thumbnails to your Users list table.
 If "Show Avatars" is enabled in your Discussion settings, you will see avatars to the left of each username instead of in a new column.

 = What CSS can I use with WP User Avatar? =